PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Principle Investigator_: Dr. Theodore Satterthwaite

-_Project/Grant Number_: Nickname for project/Sponsor
+_Project/Grant Number_: Nickname for project/Sponsor.
+Please ask Ted what fund to use; Lia (and John/Sharon) will have the exact grant numbers to specify.

 _Funding Source_: See the above funding sources listed above in brackets for Ted's current projects.
 You can always ask John Hyon if you are unsure of the funding source number.